If there’s one detail in a small business insurance policy that often causes confusion and surprise, it’s the deductible.

 Deductibles vary based on the type of insurance.
 Here are a few common ones:

-• Percentage deductibles usually apply to residential homeowner policies and reflect a percentage of the home’s insured value, but they can also apply to commercial property insurance.
-For example, if your property is insured for $500,000 and the policy has a 2% deductible, your claim payment would be reduced by $10,000.
+For example, if your commercial property is insured for $500,000 and the policy has a 2% deductible, your claim payment would be reduced by $10,000.

 A policy’s terms stipulate there’s no deductible if your claim is above a certain amount.
 That information is usually found on the declarations page of your policy.

-Most types of small business insurance have deductibles, including general liability insurance, commercial property insurance, commercial auto insurance, and professional liability insurance.
+Most types of small business insurance have deductibles, including:

-If the deductible is a set amount, it will be shaved off the top of a claim payment.
+If the deductible is a set amount, it will be deducted from a claim payment.
 For example, if you experience a fire that inflicts $10,000 of property damage, and your deductible is $500, your insurance provider would cut you a cheque for $9,500.

 If you want to reduce the deductible so your out-of-pocket costs are lower at the time of the claim, you need to be prepared to pay a higher annual premium.